Liquid mercury as cathode (negative pole) in one of the three chlorine production technologies

 Storage of liquid (metallic) mercury in sealed containers in deep salt mines was originally considered a very safe option for the disposal by hazardous waste experts and established storage company operators.
 This solution reduces the risk of accidental environmental exposure as the mercury does not need to be moved after it has been stored in a dedicated area (Read here the Euro Chlor March 2016 full position paper).

-The latest version of the Mercury Regulation, however, only allows such storage on a temporary basis, for a maximum period of 5 years, with the possibility to extend it with 3 additional years through a delegated act.
+The 2017 Mercury Regulation, however, only allows such storage on a temporary basis, for a maximum period of 5 years, with the possibility to extend it with 3 additional years through a delegated act.
 After that period, all liquid mercury should be converted into ‘mercury sulphide or a comparable chemical compound which is equally or more stable and equally or less soluble in water and that presents no greater environmental or health hazard than mercury sulfide’.
 The mercury sulphide or comparable chemical compound can then be permanently disposed of, respecting the general European hazardous waste rules and some additional provisions specified in the Mercury Regulation.
 E.g. mercury sulphide can be permanently stored in underground salt mines or hard rock formations; or in solidified form also in above-ground storages.
-More details will follow once the Regulation will be published.

 Available stabilisation technology options